-- Candidates who apply Early Decision to Cleveland-Marshall College of Law may not apply for early decision consideration at another law school.
+- Candidates who apply Early Decision to CSU Cleveland-Marshall may not apply for early decision consideration at another law school.

-- Candidates must agree that if admitted to Cleveland-Marshall College of Law under Early Decision, they will withdraw their applications from all other law schools.
+- Candidates must agree that if admitted to CSU Cleveland-Marshall under Early Decision, they will withdraw their applications from all other law schools.

-- Candidates may not initiate any additional law school applications once notified of Early Decision admission to Cleveland-Marshall College of Law.
+- Candidates may not initiate any additional law school applications once notified of Early Decision admission to CSU Cleveland-Marshall.

 Early Decision applicants may be admitted, admitted via the Legal Careers Opportunity Program (LCOP), denied, or held for consideration through the regular rolling admissions process.
 Applicants who have not been admitted under Early Decision are not bound by this Early Decision agreement.

 Applicants are encouraged to carefully research their law school options before submitting an Early Decision application to CSU Cleveland-Marshall College of Law.